ryan-p-randall/research-notebook/_posts/2016-05-14-burt-vivian-harsh-adult-ed-librarys-role-as-community-center-2009.md

 I wonder why Jennings focused so heavily on individuated patrons.
 What role did programming play in this vision of libraries from ALA?
 How were communities envisioned?

-Burt characterizes Jennings' view as "top-down" vs the discussions sessions Harsh promoted that seem to build from the knowledge already present in the community {>>me: if not necessarily in each individual patron<<}.
+Burt characterizes Jennings' view as "top-down" vs the discussions sessions Harsh promoted that seem to build from the knowledge already present in the community {==me: if not necessarily in each individual patron==}.
 (243-4) Although doesn't use the Freireian terms, seems to cast Jennings as banking model, whereas Harsh seems much closer to liberation pedagogy model.
 Not sure if it's quite problem-posing model, though.
 Would have to know how the discussions were conducted, I imagine.

 Burt points out that Harsh's forums presaged Alvin Johnson's calls for lectures, forums, and reading clubs in _The Public Library: A People's University_ by five years.
 (244)